Click on a heading to read more

 The Market Street development is nearing completion and will provide 230 new homes and a new pedestrian link to the South side of the site to the railway station.

-The emerging Market Street development offers the opportunity to create a pedestrian link between Newbury Station and the Kennet Centre site.
+The Market Street development to the south of the site will create a pedestrian link between Newbury Station and the Kennet Centre site.
 Our proposal extends this route further north to connect to Market Place, Bartholomew Street and Northbrook Street.

 Newbury has a rich history.
 Being mindful of this there is a clear opportunity for the redevelopment of the Kennet Centre to restore the streets, spaces and connections that are and have always been a key defining characteristic of the town.
 It is these historical spaces, buildings, routes and streets that create the special character of Newbury and this has been an integral part of our redesign of our proposals for Eagle Quarter.